This is a step-by-step guide on how to fix the “An update is required to activate your iPhone” error.

 It may also be because you just bought the iPhone from your carrier, and it has not been unlocked.
 Here’s how to find out if your phone is unlocked.

 If this is the case, get in touch with your carrier and request a direct unlock of your iPhone and SIM Card.
 This should fix the problem.

-Reactivating your iPhone through iTunes can fix the problem of your device not activating after iPhone.
+Reactivating your iPhone through Finder or iTunes can fix the problem of your device not activating after iPhone.
 Follow the steps below to reactivate via iTunes:

 This should activate your iPhone.
 Just wait while it reboots properly.